sutton7272/FlutterBye/replit.md

 ## Overview

 Flutterbye is a blockchain-powered messaging and value distribution protocol built on the Solana network.
 It enables users to create and send 27-character tokenized messages, where each message becomes a custom SPL token.
-The platform combines messaging with token economics, allowing users to attach value to messages, distribute tokens to specific wallets, and create viral, meme-driven communication experiences in Web3.
+The platform combines messaging with token economics, allowing users to attach value to messages, distribute tokens to specific wallets, upload custom token images, and create viral, meme-driven communication experiences in Web3.

 ## User Preferences